Betiiy/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link to /bin/ls created in the current working directory
+copies all the HTML files from the current working directory copy files that did not exist in the parent of the working directory